remotion-dev/remotion/packages/docs/docs/lambda/auto-delete-renderfiles.md

 <br/>

 :::note
-AWS does not delete the file on exact time, but it will delete it!
+AWS does not delete the file at the exact time, but the deletion will happen.
 :::

 ## Getting the progress of render